 Prospective owners of Dalmatian Heelers will be delighted to know that a puppy of this breed has a starting price of $300 and will cost no more than $700.

-However, the price that you are quoted is conditional on the basis of the quality of the breeder and the associated breeding rights.
+However, the price that you are quoted is conditional based on the quality of the breeder and the associated breeding rights.

 How to find reputable Dalmatian Heeler breeders?